Navigo card: Navigo Easy Travel Card

 The Navigo Easy Travel Card is available to everyone, including tourists from outside Paris or Île-de-France.
-The card itself is available for a one-time fee of €2 via staffed ticket windows and select ticket machines.
-The card does not need to be personalised with a name or photograph.
-The card can be loaded with Métro-Train-RER Tickets, Bus-Tram Tickets, Airports Tickets, RoissyBus Tickets, Day Tickets, Paris Visite Tickets, Antipollution Tickets, and Fête de la Musique Tickets.
-The card cannot be loaded with Week Tickets, Month Tickets, Year Tickets, or Liberté+.
+The card itself is available for a one-time fee of €2 via staffed ticket windows, and select ticket machines.
+The name and the photograph of the user is not required.

+The card can be loaded with up to 20 Métro-Train-RER Tickets, Bus-Tram Tickets, and Airports Tickets, as well as Day Passes, Paris Visite Passes, Antipollution Passes, and Fête de la Musique Passes.
+The card cannot be loaded with Week Passes, Month Passes, Year Passes, or Liberté+.
+The card cannot be loaded with Métro-Train-RER Tickets and Airports Tickets simultaneously.

 The card can also be used for identification on the Vélib' bicycle rental system.

 Navigo on Smartphone

 The Navigo on Smartphone is available to everyone, including tourists from outside Paris or Île-de-France.
-The card itself is available for free via apps such as Île-de-France Mobilités, Apple Wallet, and Samsung Wallet.
-The card can be loaded with Métro-Train-RER Tickets, Bus-Tram Tickets, Airports Tickets, RoissyBus Tickets, Day Tickets, Week Tickets, Month Tickets, Year Tickets, Paris Visite Tickets, Antipollution Tickets, Fête de la Musique Tickets, and Liberté+.
+The card itself is available for free via the Île-de-France Mobilités, Bonjour RATP, SNCF Connect, Apple Wallet, Google Wallet (expected Q4 2026), and Samsung Wallet apps.

+The card can be loaded with up to 20 Métro-Train-RER Tickets, Bus-Tram Tickets, and Airports Tickets, as well as Day Passes, Week Passes, Month Passes, Year Passes, Paris Visite Passes, Antipollution Passes, Fête de la Musique Passes, and Liberté+.
+The card cannot be loaded with Métro-Train-RER Tickets and Airports Tickets simultaneously.